Theo1996/r-a-dio-faves-downloader/README.md

 # r-a-dio-faves-downloader
+Tampermonkey userscript
-dls all faves of a user from r-a-d.io
+Downloads all faves of a user from [r-a-d.io](https://r-a-d.io/faves)